Caesar-8C/Traffic-Sign-Classifier/README.md

 * The network does not analyze traffic signs, it analyzes 32x32 images of signs.
 Which means the prediction is affected by the background.
-A solution could be to use another network for sighn detection that would find patterns like circles, squares and triangles and send only the region of interest to the classification network.
+A solution could be to use another network for sign detection that would find patterns like circles, squares and triangles and send only the region of interest to the classification network.